huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 ## Inpainting

 LCM-LoRA can be used for inpainting as well.
-Let's look at how we can perform inpainting with LCM-LoRA.

 ```python
 import torch